Skip to main contentSkip to search

 Common questions

 Under O. Reg.
 181/98, s.
-6(3), the IEP must include specific educational expectations, an outline of the special education program and services to be received, and a statement of how progress will be reviewed.
-For students 14+, it must also include a transition plan (s.
+6(3), the IEP must include three things: specific educational expectations; the special education program and services the student will receive; and how progress will be reviewed.
+For students 14 and older, it must also include a transition plan (s.
 6(4)).

 Yes — the principal must consult with the parent in developing the plan (O. Reg.
 181/98, s.
 6(6)(a)), and a copy must be sent to you within 30 school days of placement (s.
 6(8)).
 If your input is not reflected, say so in writing and ask for your objection to be recorded.